law-findings-of-fact-and-conclusions-of-law | effect of failure to file | treatment of filed findings by court of appeals

 Findings of Fact and Conclusions of Law

-of law because the trial court was required to do so.
+conclusions of law because the trial court was required to do so.
 See id.
-In response, Huml and Slowboy assert that the trial
+In response, Huml and Slowboy assert

-court made implicit findings and argue, alternatively, that the trial court's failure to file findings of fact and
+that the trial court made implicit findings and argue, alternatively, that the trial court's failure to file findings of

 David Rafes, Inc. v.
 Huml (Tex.App.- Houston [1st Dist.]
 Oct.
 29, 2009)(Jennings)